tmarkec/row_to_grow/README.md

 As a registered user, I want to be able to change my password so I can have greater control over my account in case I think it's compromised| Clicking on the account user is redirected to the profile page, from there user can open 'security' page from where he can update his |&check;
 As a registered user, I want to be able to save products to the wishlist so I can keep track of the products I am interested in| On product detail page there is a button 'add to wishlist' which will save current open product to the wishlist and will redirect user to that page|&check;
 As a registered user, I want to be able to remove products from the wishlist so I can keep|On wishlist page under every product there is button to remove the same product from the page, user must confirm his choice |&check;
+As a registered user, I want to be able to like posts so that I can express my satisfaction with certain posts/topics|By clicking on the title of the post user can scroll down to the heart icon and he can click the icon to like the post|&check;
 As a site owner I want to be able to add, update and delete products directly from the website so I don't have to access admin panel everytime I want to make changes to the products|Login as admin user, in the navigation menu new link is shown to the superuser, by clicking on that link superuser can add product, to delete or update product superuser has to navigate to products or product detail page where 2 links are shown under the product so superuser can perform either action|&check;

 ## Testing features
 - some features have been tested in user stories